swiftlang/swift-evolution/proposals/0000-stable-sort.md

 Sort stability isn't always observable.
 When a collection is sorted based on the elements' `Comparable` conformance, like sorting an array of integers, "unordered" elements are typically indistinguishable.
 In general, sort stability is important when elements are sorted based on a subset of their properties.

-The standard library `sort()` has long been stable, but the documentation explicitly [doesn't make this guarantee](https://developer.apple.com/documentation/swift/array/sorted()):
+The standard library `sort()` has long been stable, but the documentation explicitly [doesn't make this guarantee](https://github.com/apple/swift/blob/release/5.7/stdlib/public/core/Sort.swift#L40-L41):

 > The sorting algorithm is not guaranteed to be stable.
 A stable sort preserves the relative order of elements that compare as equal.

-This status quo is a problem — developers who are aware of what stability is and cannot rely on the current behavior, and developers who are unaware of stability could be surprised by unexpected bugs if the stability were to disappear.
+This status quo is a problem — developers who are aware of what stability is cannot rely on the current behavior, and developers who are unaware of stability could be surprised by unexpected bugs if stability were to disappear.
 Guaranteeing stability would resolve both of these issues.

 ## Proposed solution